pudly/schmopera-hugo/content/articles/otsl.md

 Among the more standard fare are Puccini's only comedy, [_Gianni Schicchi_](https://opera-stl.org/gianni), and Poulenc's now-ubiquitous one-woman-opera, [_La voix humaine_](https://opera-stl.org/voix).
 The _Schicchi_, directed by Seán Curran, is everything you want in that show: excellent ensemble work and busy comedic scenes that border on campy, and show-stopping singing.
 Joshua Blue is a standout as Rinuccio; with the ringing colours in his voice, he's no doubt one to watch.

 The _Voix humaine_ is also sort of everything we want in Poulenc's opera, though it's arguably harder to pin down what a "traditional" _Voix humaine_ would look like.
 In my opinion, it certainly looks like Patricia Racette draped in silk, fretting into a vintage rotary phone, against a backdrop of crushed velvet, ornate fireplace mantels, and chaise lounges.
 I wasn't in love with the English translation, but Racette handles it well and she's a stunning actress.
-I found

-Voix humaine

-* English translation is clunky, but Racette handles it well, i don’t need titles
-* Elle is bilingual, we imagine her French lover, her recent ensconcement in French culture, as his lover
-* Set in the time, full luxury and all, ornate phone handset, flowery mantel above fireplace, vanity, chaise lounges, velvet and shades of grey/blue/periwinkle
-* For some reason, this setting makes Elle less forgivable, her plight is less tragic - she’s rich, after all - maybe more frustrating, because she seems to have a lot in life, and right now it’s all boiling down to this one relationship
-* This is a solid, definitive, even, version of Voix humane - it doesn’t try to connect it to today in any clear way (link to Isaiah’s), but the timeless themes come out loud

-Highway 1

-* Cabell - sounds fantastic, not always clear in text
-* Will - great actor, engaging even when not singing
-* Cool opera, nice mix of luscious music and matter-of-fact text delivery
-* They have a natural warmth, love and respect for each other, she setting high standards for him
-* Will sounds really fantastic, gorgeous top, an easy middle and really clear text
-* Fantastic wallpaper, adorable cafe curtains, who doesn’t love staring at a stage kitchen?
-* Excellent floral prints, great hats, I’m loving the style details in everyone’s purchase, earrings
-* Tight, gorgeous ensemble singing in first scene
-* Curious to be so drawn in to an opera that starts so conflict-free
-* Gibbs is really solid, sets himself apart as a character with his voice, not easy to do with two baritones in an opera
-* weird ending, again a bit conflict-free for opera
-* this piece sits beautifully in the American canon, sharing space with musical theatre but definitely an opera - tells a sort of mundane story, a bit of violence, a low-key villain and a family's practical way of handling things
+I've seen this opera several times and I'm always intrigued; maybe it was the luxurious setting, the obviously-rich woman obsessed with her French lover, but I found it hard to sympathise with Elle.
+In one sense, _La voix humaine_ is the perfect pandemic opera because it deals with isolation and the limitations of technology (I highly recommend Isaiah Bell's treatment for City Opera Vancouver).
+But on the other hand, when the world is in a health crisis, it's hard to spare the pity for a woman who's feeling some very foreseeable consequences of adultery.

 New Works